 - Mr. Bello managed development and execution of the company's overall capital strategy as investments were directed to higher growth opportunities and capital expenditures were kept flat by re-prioritizing infrastructure and lower growth investments. - In 2014, under Mr. Bello's leadership: - We repaid \$1.1 billion of debt that was scheduled to mature in December 2014 and March 2016.
-We issued \$1.5 billion of new debt, maintaining the average maturity of our debt portfolio at approximately nine years and reducing our average interest rate below 5%. - We completed an initial \$1.0 billion share buyback program and then began buying back shares under an additional \$1.0 billion repurchase program which we expect to complete in 2015.
-In 2014, we returned \$2.1 billion to shareholders in the form of dividends and share buybacks. - Our acquisition activity was modest compared to prior years.
+We issued \$1.5 billion of new debt, maintaining the average maturity of our debt portfolio at approximately nine years and reducing our average interest rate below 5%.
+We completed an initial \$1.0 billion share buyback program and then began buying back shares under an additional \$1.0 billion repurchase program which we expect to complete in 2015.
+In 2014, we returned \$2.1 billion - We completed an initial \$1.0 billion share buyback program and then began buying back shares under an additional \$1.0 billion repurchase program which we expect to complete in 2015.
+In 2014, we returned \$2.1 billion to shareholders in the form of dividends and share buybacks.
+Our acquisition activity was modest compared to prior years.
 In 2014, acquisition spending was \$167 million compared to approximately \$1.2 billion in 2013.
-We plan to continue pursuing tactical acquisitions, but on a selective basis.
+We plan to continue pursuing tactical acquisitions, but on a - Sub-dequisition activity was modest compared to prior years.
+In 2014, acquisition spending was \$107 million compared to approximately \$1.2 billion in 2015.
+We plan to compared to prior years, and acquisitions, but on a selective basis.
 Our acquisition activity is expected to be concentrated in our highest growth areas, as well as on assets that we believe can be integrated quickly and easily. - The Finance team executed a number of projects related to our transformation initiatives, which included outsourcing accounts payable, facilities management and cash applications and simplifying our legal organizational structure through the reduction of subsidiaries.

-Target Total Direct Compensation (2013) Target Total Direct Compensation (2014) Fixed Variable \$ % of base salary \$ % of base salary Base salary 850,000 100% 925,000 100% 24% Annual incentive award 1,062,500 125% 1,156,250 125% 29% Long-term incentive awards 1,700,000 200% 1,850,000 200% 47% Total 3,612,500 - 3,931,250 - 24% 76%
+Comp otal Direct ensation 013) Compe otal Direct ensation 014) Fixed Variable \$ % of base salary \$ % of base salary Base salary 850,000 100% 925,000 100% 24% - Annual incentive award 1,062,500 125% 1,156,250 125% - 29% Long-term incentive awards 1,700,000 200% 1,850,000 200% - 47% Total 3,612,500 - 3,931,250 - 24% 76%